stusseligmini/CeloraGroupLtd/docs/developer/telegram-setup.md

 ### 1. Keep Token Secret
 - Never commit to git
-- Store in Azure Key Vault (production)
+- Store in your chosen secret manager (production)
 - Rotate if compromised

 ### 2. Verify Webhook Signature